Skip to main content

 • Analytics & Reporting Tools: Built-in data analytics can help you gain deeper insights into your hiring process so you can make better data-driven decisions to improve hiring strategies, understand where the best candidates are coming from, and identify bottlenecks in your recruitment process.

 • Mobile Accessibility: This is an important feature because 89% of job seekers use their mobile devices to apply for jobs.
-ATS systems that offer mobile accessibility through a mobile-friendly interface or a dedicated mobile app increase the speed and convenience of communications, ensuring that the recruitment process keeps moving forward, even on the go.
+Top ATS systems offer mobile accessibility through a mobile-friendly interface or a dedicated mobile app to increase the speed and convenience of communications, ensuring that the recruitment process keeps moving forward, even on the go.

 • Candidate Relationship Management: CRM features ensure a positive candidate experience by keeping candidates consistently engaged and updated on their progress, which is crucial for attracting top talent and enhancing your employer brand.